cyberrumor/ammo/README.md

 ```

 # Setup Instructions
-- Have a vanalla skyrim install. skse should theoretically be fine.
+- Have a vanalla skyrim install. skse is fine.
 Plugins.txt should be empty.
 - oom expects mods to be in ~/.local/share/oom/mods
-- oom can handle the following styles of packaging right now:
-  - modname/Data/some_plugin.esp
-  - modname/some_plugin.esp
-- oom can't handle this kind of thing yet:
-  - modname/4.5.1/Data/some_plugin.esp
-  - modname/4.5.1/some_plugin.esp
+- oom can install SKSE but you still have to copy skse64_loader.exe to SkyrimSELauncher.exe manually.

 # Usage Instructions
 - Activate a component by type and index: `activate mod 0` or `activate plugin 5`.